No injuries in Tuesday night crash outside Atlantic City airport, police say

-EGG HARBOR TOWNSHIP — No injuries were reported in a minor two-vehicle crash Tuesday night that created traffic commotion around Atlantic City International Airport, officials said.
+EGG HARBOR TOWNSHIP — No injuries were reported in a minor two-vehicle crash Tuesday night that created traffic commotion around Atlantic City International Airport, State Police said.

-New Jersey State Police responded to the crash in front of the terminal at 9:26 p.m.
-Tuesday, Sgt.
+State Police responded to the crash in front of the terminal at 9:26 p.m., Sgt.
 Alejandro Goez said Wednesday.

-Goez couldn't confirm if traffic in the parking lot was redirected around the crash site.
+Goez couldn't confirm whether traffic in the parking lot was redirected around the crash site.

-Jannah Bensch of Little Egg Harbor Township said she was at the airport Tuesday night to pick up her aunt who was arriving at ACY on a flight from Florida.
-She described a lot of state police on site as well as firetrucks.
-Bensch said officials weren't letting people park, sending them around in circles.
+Jannah Bensch, of Little Egg Harbor Township, said she was at the airport Tuesday night to pick up her aunt, who was arriving at ACY on a flight from Florida.
+She described a lot of State Police on site as well as firetrucks.
+Bensch said police weren't letting people park, sending them around in circles.

 Contact Eric Conklin: